 Or you could grab some food at a Hummous Bar if you want good food on a budget in Budapest!

-This post was written by me and brought to you by Jet2CityBreaks but all thoughts, opinions and ramblings are my own.
+This post was written by me and brought to you by Jet2CityBreaks but all thoughts and opinions are my own.